-Setting Description Factory Default No-Auth Allows the admin account to access objects without No-Auth authentication.
-MD5-Auth Authentication will be based on the HMAC-MD5 algorithms.
-8- character passwords are the minimum requirement for authentication.
+Setting Description Factory Default No-Auth Allows the admin account to access objects without authentication.
+No-Auth MD5-Auth Authentication will be based on the HMAC-MD5 algorithms.
+8-character passwords are the minimum requirement for authentication.
 SHA-Auth Authentication will be based on the HMAC-SHA algorithms.
-8- character passwords are the minimum requirement for authentication.
+8-character passwords are the minimum requirement for authentication.